Kurense/kurense.com/about/team.md

 ## Mathew B. Murphy III, Chief Financial Officer

-Serving as Chief Financial Officer for Innovative Card Solutions, Matt oversees various financial and budget analyses in the areas of account reconciliation, revenue forecasting, capital expenditures, and a wide variety of accounting and statistical data and reports.
+Serving as Chief Financial Officer for Kurensē, Matt oversees various financial and budget analyses in the areas of account reconciliation, revenue forecasting, capital expenditures, and a wide variety of accounting and statistical data and reports.